-In Key Stage 3 pupils will follow programmes of study which deliver the skills and knowledge identified in the National Curriculum.
+In Key Stages 1, 2 and 3 pupils will follow programmes of study which deliver the skills and knowledge identified in the National Curriculum.
 The curriculum will embrace all areas of academic learning at a level that is related to individual educational needs and provides suitable levels of challenge.
-Opportunities to develop pupil's personal, social and health awareness and understanding will be embedded across all curriculum areas.
+Opportunities to develop pupil's personal, social and health awareness and understanding will be embedded across all curriculum areas and delivered extensively through our personal development programmes and PSHE programme, including Active Citizens, Pathways, Life Skills (Prince's Trust), Mindworks and THRIVE.

-Studies in key stage 4 support pupils to attain relevant qualifications so that they can and do progress to the next stage of their education.
-For some, this may be onto courses that lead to higher-level qualifications and into employment.

-In Key Stage 5 we will provide opportunities for young people to stay within our educational setting post 16 which supports and meets their educational, emotional, and mental health needs, where they can continue to sit GCSE, A-Level and/or related qualifications and gain independence and life skills.
-We will support young people through individual pathways to enable them to successfully navigate to their next stage of education or employment.
+Studies in key stage 4 support pupils to attain a range of relevant qualifications so that they can and do progress to the next stage of their education or pathway.
+For some, this may be onto courses that lead to higher-level qualifications and into employment or apprenticeship.
+Aurora will provide opportunities for young people to stay within an educational setting post 16 which supports and meets their educational, emotional and mental health needs, where they can continue to sit Functional Skills, Vocational or GCSE qualification and other related qualifications.
+Through our continued personal development programmes we support our young people to help gain independence and life skills where appropriate.
+We will support young people through individual pathways to enable them successfully navigate to the next stage of their education or employment.

-The school has a strong belief in the value of vocational educational programmes and provides access to suitable courses and accreditation.
-Vocational studies can include opportunities for pupils to attend college and work placements, with support from Aurora Wilden View Staff.
+Qualifications offered meet a range of abilities in a variety of subject areas.
+The school has a strong belief in the value of Entry Level, and vocational educational programmes and provides access to suitable courses and accreditation.
+Vocational studies and our Active Citizens programme can include opportunities for pupils to attend college and work placements, with support from staff.

-The school is regularly visited by outside speakers and arrange educational visits giving pupils the opportunity to access learning through members of the community and experience learning through a wide range of sources.
-Integral to our curriculum is a wide range of educational experiences that extend beyond the classroom.
-Trips and visits extend the range of environments in which pupils learn and broaden their experiences of the wider world.
+The school is regularly visited by outside speakers and we arrange educational and careers visits to give pupils the opportunity to access learning through members of the community and experience learning through a wide range of sources.
+Integral to our curriculum is a wide range of educational experiences that extend beyond the classroom as part of our Active Citizens programme.
+Trips and visits extend the range of environments in which pupils learn and broaden their experiences of the wider world, enabling pupils to apply skills and learning to real-life contexts.

-Outdoor Education programmes include adventurous activities that enable pupils to enjoy taking part in physical and social tasks, in a range of environments and locations which are free from the constraints of a classroom.
-Pupils have opportunities to develop social skills, self-confidence, tolerance, and team working skills whilst developing positive attitudes to health and fitness.
+Our Active Citizens curriculum include adventurous activities that enable pupils to enjoy taking part in physical and social tasks, in a range of environments and locations which are free from the constraints of a classroom.
+Pupils have opportunities to develop social skills, self-confidence, tolerance and team working skills whilst developing positive attitudes to health and fitness.